Quantum Annealing for Staff Scheduling in Educational Environments: Computational study

 \subsubsection{Numerical results}

 We evaluate the performance of the proposed scheduling model on the generated larger instances, varying the number of collaborators from 25 to 40.
-For each instance size, we perform five independent runs using \texttt{LeapCQMHybrid} solver.
+For each instance size, five independent runs are performed using the \texttt{LeapCQMHybrid} solver, with a time limit of 10 seconds for run.
 Table~\ref{tab:results_large} reports the obtained results, including the average objective function value, standard deviation of the objective function, average execution time, standard deviation of execution time and the percentage of instances in which the optimal solution found by Gurobi is reached.

-The results indicate that for smaller instances ($n_{\text{collab}} = 25, 30$), \texttt{LeapCQMHybrid} solver consistently reaches the optimal solution previously obtained by Gurobi, with negligible variability in the objective function and moderate execution times.
+The results indicate that for smaller instances ($n_{\text{collab}} = 25, 30$), \texttt{LeapCQMHybrid} solver consistently reaches the optimal solution previously obtained by Gurobi.
 As the instance size increases to 35 collaborators, the solver still finds high-quality solutions, but only 20\% of the runs reach the true optimal solution, highlighting the increased difficulty of larger instances.
-For the largest instances with 40 collaborators, the solver does not find the solution within the tested runs, indicating that computational challenges become more pronounced at this scale.
+For instances with 40 collaborators, {the solver fails to produce a feasible solution within the imposed time limit as a consequence of the increased problem scale and combinatorial complexity become prohibitively large.}

 Overall, these numerical experiments demonstrate that the proposed model scales effectively for moderately large scenarios, maintaining high solution quality and reasonable computational effort.
-The analysis also provides insights into the practical limits of current quantum annealing approaches for complex scheduling problems, suggesting that hybrid or enhanced techniques may be required for very large instances.
+The analysis also provides insights into the practical limits of current QA approaches for complex scheduling problems, suggesting that hybrid or enhanced techniques may be required for very large instances.